is0692vs/pr-cannon/README.md

 # Works with multiple files too
 prca fire file1.js file2.js is0692vs/my-repo -m

+# Keep branch after auto-merge
+prca fire config.json is0692vs/my-repo -m -k
 ```

 **Note:** Auto-merge only works if:

 - You are the owner of the target repository
 - There are no merge conflicts
 - All required checks pass

+By default, the branch is automatically deleted after merging (following GitHub's standard workflow).
+If you want to keep the branch, use the `--keep-branch` / `-k` flag.

 **Test Command:**